By Ginger Robitaille, PHR

 14. Best of breed

-Not only this makes you look like some sort of animal trained for a special position, but it also sounds vague.
-You want to pass off as a unique individual.
+Not only does this make you look like some sort of animal trained for a special position, but it also sounds vague.
+You want to come across as a unique individual.

 You seem old and could be “over-qualified” for the job you are applying for.